-The average salary for a Data Analyst in United Kingdom is £26,232.
+The average salary for a Data Analyst in United Kingdom is £26,868.

 A data analyst uses data to acquire information about specific topics.
 This usually starts with the survey process, in which data analysts find survey participants and gather the needed information.
 The data is then interpreted and presented in forms such as charts or reports.
 Data analysts may also put their survey data in online databases.
-Individuals looking for data analyst jobs must be knowledgeable in computer programs such as Microsoft Excel, Microsoft Access, SharePoint, and SQL data…Read more

-Data Analyst Tasks
+Job Satisfaction for Data Analyst